Margot Singer, featured in the new Ocean State Review

 —Don’t you ever run off like that again, do you hear me? he hissed, furious with relief.

 It was hard to believe she was lying here now in that same body, her father so long gone.
+That little girl so long gone, too.
+Nothing ever stayed the same.

 The darkness shifted.
 Shapes rippled across her field of vision.
 She blinked hard—she was awake, wasn’t she?—but the shapes kept multiplying, layers of darkness filling the room, crowding in.